DFE-Digital/register-trainee-teachers/docs/adr/0002-use-adr-tools-with-custom-template.md

 #### Cons

-- seems quite a bit more complicated (not necessarily in usage, didn’t get that far, just looking at their plethora of repos)
+- seems quite a bit more complicated (not necessarily in usage, did not get that far, just looking at their plethora of repos)
 - lots of extra features we may not need
 - JavaScript based, so more complicated than just a bunch of bash scripts